Photonico/o-B14_20241024/README.md

 # Cluster 2024

-The study in Cluster with DFT
+A study on molecular cluster with DFT